 The fiber in the beans also keeps you satiated – which means you won’t be eating as much as you did before.
 This can mean less intake of carbohydrates and consequently less glucose in the bloodstream.

 5. Navy Beans Can Aid Weight Loss

 Beans are low in calories and high in fiber, which is why they can be a great addition to a weight loss diet.
-The proteins and resistant starch they contain also help control appetite and discourage overeating – ultimately contributing to weight loss.
+The proteins and resistant starch they contain also aid digestion, control appetite, and discourage overeating – ultimately contributing to weight loss.

 6. Helps In Bodybuilding

 Navy beans are great sources of protein and fiber – two bodybuilding essentials.
-Fiber helps maintain a normal weight.
+Fiber helps with weight management.
 It also maintains proper insulin response, which is important for muscle growth.
 Fiber also helps in the absorption of various nutrients that are often ingested by bodybuilders.